CDThomas/workout-app/notes.md

 - [ ] animate search on the exercise list? eh?
 - [ ] add authentication
   - [Knock](https://github.com/nsarno/knock) looks like a good start.
 Can roll my own later if I want.
+- [ ] user can create routines
   - [ ] add routines and sets to db/models
   - [ ] click exercise on left to add to sets on right
-- [ ] drag and drop sets
+  - [ ] drag and drop sets to change order
+- [ ] user can view routines they have created
+- [ ] user can edit routines
 - [ ] add images to exercises
   - I'm thinking google cloud storage because it'd be free
   - can use carrierwave/fog
   - or paperclip/fog
   - or cloudinary
+- [ ] exercise details component
+  - I'm thinking a modal (like how Product Hunt's product details work)
+  - Details could include instructions, your performances/history, etc
 - [ ] webpack optimization stuff
   - lodash
 - [ ] add autoprefixer
 - [ ] Could show user names of similar exercises that have been created while creating an exercise
+- [ ] Favicon
 - readme
   - [ ] .env
   - [ ] startup
+  - [ ] deployment